 Created a new certificate valid for the following names 📜

-The nss formal provides libraries that Firefox needs for using SSL.
-We ran mkcert -install one time to install a locally trusted certificate in our system trust store.
-Then we created a certificate for localhost.
+The nss package provides libraries that Firefox needs for using SSL.
+I ran mkcert -install one time to install a locally trusted certificate in the system trust store.
+Then I created a certificate for localhost.
 The last two examples shows how easy it is to create additional certificates for locally hosted domains.
 Of course, you will use your own local development domains.
-At this point, you are ready to restart Apache and test your newly SSL-enabled domains.
+At this point, you are ready to restart Apache and test your SSL-enabled domains.
 I would suggest running the Apache configuration test first just to verify that you didn’t make any configuration errors.
 I certainly did find errors the first time around:

 $ apachectl configtest